ZhimingZhou/zhimingzhou.github.io/_posts/2021-10-11-Prospective-Students.md

 <!--  -->
 - Our target:
 	- Top research that will be published in first tier conferences/journals, like ICML/NIPS/JMLR.
-	- I personally prefer fundamental and theoretical research.
+	- I personally prefer fundamental and theoretical research that has practical impacts.
-		- It includes theoretical study on fundamental [theories, tools, or applications].
-	- I personally prefer problems that have practical impacts and solutions that can be theoretically justified.
-	- We DO NOT publish results without theoretical guarantee/justification.

 <!--  -->
 - The first thing you will need to do when you become one of my students: